Socratic Cards: Pro Edition

 Is Socratic Cards a game?

-What is the difference between the Conversation and Pro Editions?
+What is the difference between the Standard and Pro Editions?

 Who designed Socratic Cards?